 Deadly Innocent Misinterpretation #58: “Only after the government spends its new currency does the population have the funds to pay the tax.
 To repeat: the funds to pay taxes, from inception, come from government spending (or lending).”

 Fact: The monetarily-sovereign federal government doesn’t necessarily have to spend its new currency so that the population has the funds to pay federal taxes.
 To repeat: the funds to pay taxes, from inception, do not necessarily come from government spending or loans from the Fed.

 One of several reasons that ‘the funds to pay taxes come from government spending’ (from public-sector money creation) is wrong, is a US law called the Taxpayer Relief Act of 1997—which allows you to pay taxes with a credit card (with private-sector money creation).

-The above quote from Warren Mosler’s 2010 book Seven Deadly Innocent Frauds (pg 20) foreshadowed this 58th of the 77 Deadly and Innocent Fraudulent misinterpretations that we are now hearing from the ‘prescription’ MMT community today.
-In other words, just as Mr. Mosler does in the course of explaining fraud #1 starting with the brilliant insight—that the federal gov’t has no ‘solvency risk’—along with more ‘description’ MMT enlightenment for the 100% (7DIF parts I & II) ends up getting undermined when data is cherry-picked and feelings replace facts to fit narratives pushing political ‘prescriptions’ (7DIF part III).
+The above quote from Warren Mosler’s 2010 book Seven Deadly Innocent Frauds (pg 20) foreshadowed this 58th of the 77 Deadly Innocent Misinterpretations that we are now hearing from the ‘prescription’ MMT community today.
+In other words, just as Mr. Mosler does in the course of explaining 7DIF#1 starting with the brilliant insight—that the federal gov’t has no ‘solvency risk’—along with more ‘description’ MMT enlightenment for the 100% (7DIF parts I & II) ends up getting undermined when data is cherry-picked and feelings replace facts to fit narratives pushing political ‘prescriptions’ (7DIF part III).

 Please note that I too (along with all MMTers) consider Warren Mosler an MMT champion, but even the Great Ones swing and miss sometimes.
 By pointing out mistakes, I am actually trying to help improve the MMT message to the mainstream—to the 100%.